azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 ```

 makes use of the `x` command in `gdb`, which stands for **examine**.
 It allows
-us to examin memory addresses, particularly, what they hold. `x` also holds
+us to examine memory addresses, particularly, what they hold. `x` also holds
-various subcommands, for example `x/i` tells `gdb` to examin the instructions at
+various subcommands, for example `x/i` tells `gdb` to examine the instructions at
 the specified address, and `x/16gx` tells us to examine the contents of the
 address, along with $$15$$ consecutive giant words, all displayed in
 hexadecimal.
 Again, this is just a glimpse into the `x` command.
 There exist